All work and no play makes Greg a dull boy.

 In the End

 Although the nature of lessons learned tends to be from negative experiences, I honestly don’t regret spending fall in the farthest reaches of the Yucatan.
+In contrast, I nearly froze to death on the Appalachian Trail last fall.
 All experience is good experience, and I did hone some survival skills that may come in handy one day when zombies begin hatching from the sargassum.

 I came home a few days ago to mercifully warm weather.
 Getting off a plane from the tropics with Christmas music and decorations in the airport to welcome you home conjures confused-but-joyous emotions.